 How Does ERCOT predict peak demand for seasonal usage?

 Every year, ERCOT takes inventory of statewide generation capacity.
 From this assessment, the agency creates a forecast of how much total electricity generation will be possible across the grid, all at once, during day-to-day operations around the state.
-The agency also strives to maintain its reserve capacity each year at 13.75 percent of estimated peak usage.

 What does ERCOT do to help prevent power shortages?